Anyone who has experienced a traumatic event — an assault, accident or warfare, just to name a few — can experience symptoms of PTSD.

 The National Center for PTSD lists two main types of treatment: psychotherapy and medication.
 Psychotherapy is also considered to be counseling or talk therapy.

-Dr. Elspeth Cameron Ritchie, a forensic psychiatrist who specializes in military and veterans’ issues, told Fox News that one treatment that works for one person might not necessarily work for another.
+Dr. Elspeth Cameron Ritchie, a forensic psychiatrist who specializes in military and veterans’ issues, told Fox News a treatment that works for one person might not necessarily work for someone else.

 “It’s a treatable disorder,” she said, adding that she encourages people who experience PTSD to explore their options when it comes to treatments.